Probing supermassive black hole scalarization with Pulsar Timing Arrays: Conclusions

-ST theories are well-motivated extensions of GR, characterized by the presence of at least one scalar DOF in the gravitational sector.
-Although no-hair theorems ~\cite{Bekenstein:1971hc, Bekenstein:1972ky,Graham:2014mda,Hui:2012qt,Capuano:2023yyh} typically prevent ST theories from modifying black hole solutions at the background level, it is possible to envision classes of theories in which such theorems are circumvented~\cite{Sotiriou:2013qea,Sotiriou:2014pfa,Doneva:2017bvd,Doneva:2021tvn,Eichhorn:2023iab}.
-In this work, we analyzed the EsGB theory of gravity, reviewed in Sec.~\ref{sec:AH}, focusing on the specific model given by Eq.~\eqref{Aaron_model}.
-Unlike standard EsGB, this model predicts a non-trivial scalar hair around BHs in a well-delimited range of masses, allowing for scalarization to occur only at supermassive scales. \\ For this reason, PTAs stand out as uniquely suited experiments to test this theory.
-PTAs monitor a network of millisecond pulsars over decade-long experiment.
-The recent detection of a temporally-correlated common stochastic noise, featuring a distinctive correlation among pulsars TOAs, has opened a window not only into astrophysical phenomena, but also potential signature of new physics (see e.g. Refs~\cite{Sanidas_2012, Khmelnitsky_2014, Caprini_2018, Blasi_2021, Chen_2022, Kaplan:2022lmz, EPTA_quelq, Smarra:2023egv, Kim:2023kyy, Cannizzaro:2023mgc, Frosina:2023nxu, EPTA_IV, Afzal_2023, Figueroa:2023zhu, Ellis:2023oxs, Madge:2023dxc, Gouttenoire:2023ftk, Chen:2024fir, Ellis_2023, Franciolini:2023wjm, Franciolini:2023pbf, Smarra:2024kvv, porayko2024, wu2024, Bi_2024} and references therein).
 In this work, we assume that the recently observed common excess in pulsars' TOAs arises from the incoherent superposition of GW emitted by circularly inspiralling SMBHBs.
 We discuss how the specific variant of EsGB gravity from Ref.~\cite{Eichhorn:2023iab} and described in Sec.~\ref{sec:AH} impacts the characteristic strain generated by the underlying astrophysical population.
 These effects are illustrated in Fig.~\ref{fig:eq} , which shows that this model leads to a flattening of the spectral index compared to the prediction from circular binaries in pure GR.
 Notably, this behavior aligns with current PTA observations, as shown in Fig.~\ref{fig:epta_pl} for the EPTA DR2New dataset.
 Furthermore, as the EsGB theory of gravity predicts a regime dominated by dipolar emission for binaries involving at least one scalarized SMBH, we also observe a decrease in the overall amplitude of the characteristic strain with respect to GR, keeping the parameters in the merger density fixed.
 It may be interesting to confront this prediction with astrophysically-motivated priors on the merger density parameters, as done in Refs.~\cite{EPTA_IV, Chen_2019}.
 In particular, EsGB gravity may shift the amplitude toward the high end of the prior range, leading to a slight tension.
-We leave this aspect for future work.
-After analyzing the main features of EsGB gravity using mock data in Sec.~\ref{sec:idealized}, we consider real PTA observations in Sec.~\ref{sec:realPTA}.
-In the main text, we report results for the EPTA DR2New dataset, where we find a marginal preference for values of $\lambda$ in the range $1.5\cdot10^7~\text{km}\lesssim \lambda\lesssim 1.5\cdot10^9~\text{km}$.
-However, it is important to emphasize that several astrophysical mechanisms, as high eccentricities or interaction with the environment~\cite{Enoki_2007, Huerta_2015, Chen:2016kax, Chen_2017, Sesana_2015, Taylor_2017, Burke-Spolaor:2018bvk}, could also lead to a flattening of the spectral index, making them largely degenerate with the signatures expected from EsGB gravity.
-Future data releases, with longer observation times and enhanced precision, will definitely advance our comprehension of the astrophysical processes influencing the SGWB produced by SMBHBs.
-These advancements may help disentangle the different effects and ultimately lead to a final conclusion.
+We leave this aspect for future work.\\